Pictish Chronicle

 The Pictish Chronicle is a name used to refer to a pseudo-historical account of the kings of the Picts beginning many thousand years before history was recorded in Pictavia and ending after Pictavia had been enveloped by Scotland.

 Version A

-There are actually several versions of the Pictish Chronicle.
+There are several versions of the Pictish Chronicle.
 The so-called "A" text is probably the oldest, the fullest, and seems to have fewer errors than other versions.
 The original (albeit lost) manuscript seems to date from the early years of the reign of Kenneth II of Scotland (who ruled Scotland from 971 until 995) since he is the last king mentioned and the chronicler does not know the length of his reign.
 This chronicle survives only in the 14th century Poppleton Manuscript.